jnsltk/kiwave-sonar-system/README.md

 There is a hpp file named `KiwiSecrets_template`.
 This file is meant to keep the WiFi name and and password.
 When you write your WiFi name (in the `ssd` attribute) and password (in the `secret` attribute), you should change the name of the file from KiwiSecrets_template.h to `KiwiSecrets.h`.
 Note that the file `KiwiSecrets.h` is put in the `.gitignore` file so that the WiFi name and password are not sent to the remote repository.

-You also need to download the foolwing libraires.
-You can download these by clickoing on the library icon in the arduion library and search the name that are mentioned:
+You also need to download the following libraires.
+You can download these by clicking on the library icon in the arduino library and search the name that are mentioned:
 - `rpcwifi.h` is needed to connect to the WiFi.
 You can download it by searching for rpcwifi.
 - `PubSubClient.h` is needed for publishing data and subscribing for data to the broker using the MQTT protocol.
-You can download it by searching for PubSubClinet.
+You can download it by searching for PubSubClient.

 The following lines will explain the pin-out instructions.
 Use these instructions to connect the sensors to the Wio Seeed Terminal. you can use the following image for referrence to which pin is which.